imgrimist/Admin-Plus-ATT/README.md

 To run abilities on players you need to "select" them.

 To select/deselect a player, cycle through `deselectMode`, `selectMode`, and `offMode` by breaking blue crystals (offMode does just turns off both modes).
-While you have deselect/select Mode enable, enter combat with the user you would like to select/deselect.
+While you have deselect/select Mode enabled, enter combat with the user you would like to select/deselect.

 ## **Features -------------------------------------------------------------------------------**